jkingportfolio/CI_PP4_Pic_Pals/README.md

 18. As a user, I want to view how many likes a post has so that I can gauge how popular a post is.
 19. As a user, I want to add a bio to my profile page so that other members can learn more about me.
 20. As a user, I want to follow other accounts so that I can view their posts on my feed.
-21. As a user, I want to fill in a help form so that I can enquire about issues I may have regarding the app.
+21. As a user, I want to fill in a contact form so that I can enquire about issues I may have regarding the app.
 22. As a user, I want to change my email address so that I can maintain the same account if I change email address.
 23. As a user, I want to receive feedback so that I can confirm whether the contact form submission was successful or not.
 24. As a user, I want to scroll through the latest images on my feed so that I can keep up to date with the accounts I follow.